 Create a capsule wardrobe -A capsule travel wardrobe is a small collection of clothing that travels well and combines to create many different outfits.
 By curating your travel clothing into a capsule wardrobe you’ve created a base for your trip.
 You can add more items, but if you’ve planned well, you don’t need to.

-- Base layer – at minimum one base layer long-sleeved top, but pack extra layers if you’ll be doing a lot of outdoor sports.
+- Base layer – at minimum one base layer long-sleeved top, but pack extra layers if you’ll be doing a lot of outdoor sports and aren’t packing merino wool.

 - 3-6 pairs of socks – Pack fewer by packing merino wool.